-J.Santaella Lathe - France
+J.Santaella Lathe - Electric-motor Repair

 On the left of the machine and forming part of the headstock assembly, a large sheet metal cover must have concealed a 2-speed, AC motor that was either flange-mounted to the headstock spindle, or even performing that function directly.